yamunabm/time-deposit-take-home-kata/README.md

 - An API endpoint should be provided for the frontend to call, allowing the balance of all accounts in the database to be updated.
   - This functionality is not currently implemented in the codebase.
 Please feel free to use any API framework of your choice to accomplish this.
 - All time deposit plans must be stored in the Postgres database.
-  - Please ensure that your solution includes the ability to properly spin up a Postgres database instance via Docker.
+  - Please ensure that your solution includes the ability to store these tables and their rows in a database (for example, Docker, SQLite, etc.).
   - timeDeposits
     - id: Integer (primary key)
     - planType: String (required)